open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/create-component-version.md

 Note that a CTF archive itself is also an OCM repository, so it can be used as source or target for component transfer operations.

-The command [`ocm add componentversions`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_componentversions.md) directly creates or extends a common transport archive without the need for creating dedicated component archives.
+The command [`ocm add componentversions`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_componentversions.md) directly creates a component version from a `component-constructor.yaml` file and stores it in a CTF archive.

 ### Create a Component Version